The 1st of July is coming fast, and all of Australia is getting ready to start this financial year with a bang!

 The Smiths, own many rental properties, either as joint tenants or tenants in common.
 They own eight houses, and three apartment blocks (each apartment block comprising six residential units) making a total of 26 properties.

-The Smiths are carrying on a rental property business.
+The Smiths are carrying on rental property business.
 This is demonstrated by:

 - the significant size and scale of the rental property activities

-- the number of hours the Smiths spend on the activities
+- the number of hours the Smiths spends on the activities

 - the Smiths extensive personal involvement in the activities, and